cottrell/sphinx_example/README.md

-Basic set up of sphinx docs for pyhton project.
+Basic set up of sphinx docs for python project.